evaneschneider/site/_posts/2016-4-13-Cloud_PDFs.markdown

 We'd like to match the cloud ICs to the sphere ICs as best we can, in terms of mean density and (if possible) cloud mass.
 What happens if I apply a linear scaling to the cloud density distribution shown in the first figure?
-Below is a PDF created by multiplying the original turbulence data by a constant factor (in this case 0.4), in order to match the mean and initial mass of the $$n_h = 1$$ sphere simulation.
+Below is a PDF created by multiplying the original turbulence data by a constant factor (in this case 0.4), in order to match the mean density and initial mass of the $$n_h = 1$$ sphere simulation.

 <img src="{{ site.url }}assets/images/scaled_PDF.png">